 - 1. Select the H Pos button to allow adjustment of the horizontal trace.
-(See Figure 214.) - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - O Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the horizontal position. - O Use the local icon to reset the horizontal position adjustment to default.
+(See Figure 211.) - Select and drag to move the trace.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small incremental adjustments, use the plus or minus button to adjust the horizontal position. - O Use the icon to reset the horizontal position adjustment to default.

-Figure 214: Lightning on-screen tools - horizontal position
+Figure 211: Lightning on-screen tools - horizontal position

 - 2. Select the V Pos button to allow adjustment of the vertical trace.
-(See Figure 215.) - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - O Use a mouse scroll wheel to move the trace. - o For incremental adjustments, use the plus or minus button to adjust the vertical position. - O Use the icon to reset the vertical position adjustment to default.
+(See Figure 212.) - Select and drag to move the trace.
+This method can be performed without using the button. - O Use a mouse scroll wheel to move the trace. - For small incremental adjustments, use the plus or minus button to adjust the vertical position. - Use the icon to reset the vertical position adjustment to default.

-Figure 215: Lightning on-screen tools - vertical position
+Figure 212: Lightning on-screen tools - vertical position